Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 Given ESP, Alice's self-locating uncertainty should only depend on the subsystems containing Alice and $D_1$: Alice is considering their self-location uncertainty due to branching, occurring as a result of spin measurement, and $D_1$ is the only subsystem showing the outcome of that measurement.
 Everything else is irrelevant.

 This means that Alice could also consider a second display, $D_2$, likewise in the ready state, represented by $\lvert R_{D_2} \rangle$.
-The set-up of $D_2$ is irrelevant to Alice's self-locating uncertainty since Alice will only observe $D_1$, and so they can entertain the possibility of $D_2$ being set up in different configurations without affecting their considerations about self-locating uncertainty concerning measurements on the electron and the outcomes of those measurements displayed on $D_1$.
+The set-up of $D_2$ is irrelevant to Alice's considerations over states of $D_1$, and so they can entertain the possibility of $D_2$ being set up in different configurations without affecting their considerations about self-locating uncertainty concerning measurements on the electron and the outcomes of those measurements displayed on $D_1$.
 (Why they would do this will become apparent later.)

 Pre-measurement, given the above, the fundamental quantum state of the universe, given by a pure density matrix, can be represented by the `ready' state $\rho_R$: